CiscoDevNet/terraform-provider-aci/docs/resources/bridge_domain.md

     * `netflow_monitor_policy_name` (tnNetflowMonitorPolName) - (string) The name of the NetFlow Monitor Policy object.
 This attribute can be referenced from a [resource](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/netflow_monitor_policy) with `aci_netflow_monitor_policy.example.name` or from a [datasource](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/data-sources/netflow_monitor_policy) with `data.aci_netflow_monitor_policy.example.name`.
   #### Optional ####

     * `annotation` (annotation) - (string) The annotation of the Relation From Bridge Domain To NetFlow Monitor Policy object.
+This attribute is supported in ACI versions: 3.2(1l) and later.
       - Default: `orchestrator:terraform`
     * `annotations` - (list) A list of Annotations (ACI object [tagAnnotation](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/tagAnnotation/overview)).
 Annotations can also be configured using a separate [aci_annotation](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/annotation) resource.
 This attribute is supported in ACI versions: 3.2(1l) and later.
       #### Required ####